thothix/guayadeque/README.md

+# Guayadeque Music Player 0.5.0

+Juan Rios anonbeat@gmail.com
+Thothix thothix@protonmail.com
+see LICENSE

 # NOTICE

+### Guayadeque development is back

-We regret to inform our users that the Guayadeque project has reached the end of its development journey and is no longer actively maintained.\
+The announcement by @anonbeat that Guayadeque project has reached the end of its development and is no longer actively maintained let us very sad cause you know, we Guayadeque users love it so much!
-After years of dedicated work by the open-source community, this beloved music player and library organizer will no longer receive updates or support.\
-We want to extend our gratitude to all the contributors and users who made Guayadeque a part of their music experience.\
-While it may no longer be actively developed, we hope that it continues to serve its purpose for those who choose to use it.\
-Thank you for your support throughout the years.

-If anyone wishes to continue the development and support of Guayadeque, please feel free to contact me.
+That said, I want to say I am following @anonbeat track and continuing the Guayadeque development.
+The main focus right now is keeping it running in the most recent Linux releases and fixing issues.

+We want to thank @anonbeat for his amazing work to bring us the incredible music player that Guayadeque is and thank him for his support throughout the years.
+We can't forget and we want to thank @openmonk for your invaluable contributions to Guayadeque development.

 # General

-Guayadeque Music Player 0.5.0\
-Juan Rios anonbeat@gmail.com\
-see LICENSE

-Please email with bugs, suggestions, requests, translations to anonbeat@gmail.com\
-or post them in our forums http://guayadeque.org
+For bugs, suggestions or requests please check github issues and open one if needed.
+For translations please send an email to thothix@protonmail.com

-Special Thanks to Mrmotinjo (Stefan Bogdanovic http://evilsun.carbonmade.com)\
+Special Thanks to Mrmotinjo (Stefan Bogdanovic http://evilsun.carbonmade.com)
 for the icon and splash designed for guayadeque.

 ---